2022–23 Russian Premier League

-The 2022–23 Russian Premier League (known as the Mir Russian Premier League, also written as Mir Russian Premier Liga for sponsorship reasons) is the 31st season of the premier football competition in Russia since the dissolution of the Soviet Union and the 19th under the current Russian Premier League name.
+The 2022–23 Russian Premier League (known as the Mir Russian Premier League, also written as Mir Russian Premier Liga for sponsorship reasons) was the 31st season of the premier football competition in Russia since the dissolution of the Soviet Union and the 21st under the current Russian Premier League name.

 Teams

 As in the previous season, 16 teams played in the 2022–23 season.
 After the 2021–22 season, Arsenal Tula, Rubin Kazan and Ufa were all relegated to the 2022–23 Russian Football National League.
 They were replaced by Torpedo Moscow, Fakel Voronezh and Orenburg.
 FC Nizhny Novgorod was renamed to FC Pari Nizhny Novgorod for sponsorship reason.